Last updated on December 28th, 2023

-As Cupid sharpens his arrow for London’s first Erotic Art Exhibition, it’s time for me to take you on another fleshy tour of saucy London.
-My Diary of a Londoness recently reached its two-year anniversary, and I can reliably inform you that In the Rude, Erotic Art in London, was by far the best-read post of 2017.
+It’s time for me to take you on another fleshy tour of saucy London where we visit some of the best erotic art in London.
+I can reliably inform you that In the Rude was one of the most popular posts on Diary of a Londoness last year.
 Which of course makes me laugh and wink right back at you.
-So here we are again: join Venus and Londoness in search of the best of erotic London.
+So follow me, Londoness, together with Venus and her winged helper, Cupid, in search of the best of London’s erotic art.

 Mr Edward Linley Sambourne of 18 Stafford Terrace, Kensington, was a bit of a naughty voyeur.
 The house museum where he once lived is a Victoriana treasure trove and looks very proper indeed.
 That is, until you reach the top floor bathroom.
 When his wife Marion was away, Sambourne would invite female models to his house where he would snap them in their birthday suits.
 His bathroom is where he would develop the photos, and it’s now a gallery of nudes.
 He also used to catch unsuspecting people in the street using a concealed camera.
 I like to think Sambourne would have been very comfortable in the modern world of Instagram and reality TV!